cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

 import { addParticlesToMesh, removeParticlesFromMesh } from "./particles";
 ```

-Update the sphere on click event and add the sleep function in.
-This will add the particles to the sphere when it its clicked, wait 250 milliseconds and then stop adding particles.
-If you didnt stop the particles there would just be particles appearly everywhere long after the sphere was removed from the scene.
+Update the sphere on click event to add the particle system and add the sleep function.
+This will add the particles to the sphere when it its clicked, wait 250 milliseconds and then stop adding particles to the scene.
+If you didn't stop the particles there would just be particles everywhere long after the sphere was removed from the scene and the explosion effect wouldnt happen correctly.

 ```javascript
     sphere.actionManager.registerAction(new